 A: Excess skin and wrinkling of the neck also get corrected in the same sitting by an additional neck-lift procedure.
 A Face-lift will not remove forehead lines, bags under the eyes or crow’s feet.
 The eye bags can be treated at the same time with eyelid surgery or Blepharoplasty.
 Forehead lines, crow feet lines, and brow sagging can be corrected with anti-wrinkle injection treatment.

 Q: What type of anesthesia is used in the surgery?

 A: The procedure is usually performed under general anesthesia but can be performed using a local anesthetic with intravenous sedation.

 Q: How much time does Rhytidectomy or Facelift surgery take?

 A: Rhytidectomy or Facelift surgery takes about 2-3 hours and it may take longer if Blepharoplasty surgery is combined in the same sitting.
-Patient can be discharged in the evening or one-day hospitalization is advised.
+The patient can be discharged in the evening or a one-day hospitalization is advised.
 Suction drain, if placed, is removed after 24 hrs.

 Q: What are the precautions and postoperative care after Rhytidectomy or Facelift surgery?

 A: After Rhytidectomy or Facelift surgery, bruising or swelling appears within 1-2 days and resting with the head elevated and applying cold compresses will help to minimize this.
 Antibiotics and analgesics are prescribed during the first 4 days for quick and pain-free healing.
 For the first week after surgery, rigorous activity should be avoided.
 A facial garment or chinstrap is advised for 2 weeks.
 Stitches are removed after 7 days.
 In 2-3 weeks, one can resume most of normal activities and results will continue to improve for 6 to 12 months.